TeresaMarbanCastro/product-list/README.md

 # online-shop

-## Basic features
+## :large_blue_circle:Basic features
 This is a small shopping cart application mock in which the user can:

-• See a large list of products
+• See a large list of products.
+Due to the large number of items, only a few portion of them are displayed.
+In order to be able to display more, a See More button was included.

 • See stock availability for each product